rguides

-Building command-line interfaces (CLIs) in R lets you automate tasks, create reusable scripts, and integrate R into larger pipelines.
+Building CLI tools in R lets you automate tasks, create reusable scripts, and integrate R into larger pipelines.
 This guide covers the main approaches: argparse, optparse, Rscript with shebangs, and making your scripts executable.

 Two packages dominate R CLI development: argparse and optparse.
 Both are available from CRAN.